Call for Submissions

 Alan Pelaez Lopez, Editor

-The editor invites contributions to a multi-genre anthology (Title TBA) of contemporary queer and trans Afro-Latinx writers on memory, care, and futurity published by a notable University Press with a slated publication date of 2021.
+The editor invites contributions to a multi-genre anthology (Title TBA) of contemporary queer and trans Afro-Latinx writers on memory, care, and futurity published by a notable University Press.

 Call for Submission—Deadline: Dec 1, 2020: